“Cubanía: A Celebration of Cuban Dance Heritage”

 Cash is accepted in exact change only – but advance registration is strongly encouraged!

-Note: This event is for fully vaccinated participants 12+ only.
+Note: This event is for fully vaccinated participants 12+ only and masks are required.
 A very small number of dancers under 12 (Anaya Latin Dance students) may be in attendance with masks and appropriate social distancing.

 BEST DEAL: FULL PASS – $130